4766 Lincoln Ave, Oakland, CA 94602

 Who can Participate?

-Only members worthy members of The Church of Jesus Christ of Latter-Day Saints are able to participate in these weddings, while it is a common practice for these couples to also practice a civil marriage for their family that cannot attend the temple sealing.
+Only worthy members of The Church of Jesus Christ of Latter-day Saints are able to participate and view these ceremonies within temples.
+However, it is a common practice for these couples who have family that cannot enter the temple to also practice a civil marriage so that they can participate, as well.

 Only Latter-Day Saints are allowed to enter due to the sacredness of the ceremony.